EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I did some more practice with bootstrap.
 I've found a good 5 hour tutorial that i'll follow with an example and make notes with.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 72

+* Project you are working on - Bootstrap
+* Progress today - Today I started watching the bootstrap tutorial.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.